Kofyar people: Economic and cultural change since the 1960s

 During the 1950s, the Kofyar began to settle in the fertile plains of the Benue Valley to the south of the Jos Plateau.
 Pioneering farms there used extensive slash-and-burn methods, but with rising population density and market stimulus, intensive methods were gradually introduced.
 By the 1980s, Benue Valley Kofyar were producing considerable surpluses of yams, rice, peanuts, pearl millet and sorghum using labor-intensive but generally sustainable methods – an interesting contrast to the externally supported agricultural development schemes in the region, which have generally failed.

 As in the homeland, millet beer was found to play a key role not only in daily life but in the organization of agricultural production.
 The highly productive farming system ran almost entirely on human labor, with little external inputs, and a key strategy for mobilizing local labor was the "mar muos", a festive labor party at which all workers were served generous amounts of millet beer.

-Although most Kofyars now live in the Benue Valley (or in cities), the Jos Plateau homeland is still inhabited largely because of the Kofyars' efforts to maintain it as a cultural and economic resource.
+Although most Kofyar now live in the Benue Valley (or in cities), the Jos Plateau homeland is still inhabited largely because of the efforts to maintain it as a cultural and economic resource.
 Many Kofyar who live elsewhere still keep secondary homes in the homeland.

+In 1989, a new Local Government Area (LGA) called Qua'an Pan was carved out of the Shendam LGA, the administration of which had been dominated by the neighboring Goemai people.
+Qua'an Pan LGA is 2,478 km² in size, encompassing the entire Kofyar homeland area in and around the Jos Plateau as well as a substantial area south of Namu where Kofyar have lived and farmed since the 1960s.
+Many people here now identify as Pan, Doemak or Kwalla.